Biotechnology in the United Kingdom

 Biotechnology in the United Kingdom is the British industry regarding organisms that manufacture commercial products, whether the genes of the organism have been naturally procured or not (synthetic biology).
 The industry can be controversial, and often overlaps with the healthcare and pharmaceutical industry (biopharmaceuticals).
 Currently, most industrial biotechnology expenditure in the UK is in the field of healthcare, and consequently the UK is the leader in Europe in the development of biopharmaceuticals, by some distance.

 History

-Celtech, founded in 1980, was one of the earliest British biotechs.
+Celltech, founded in 1980, was one of the earliest British biotechs.

 In 2015, the UK had around 225 main biotechnology companies, turning over around £2.9bn.
 Exports accounted for around £1.5bn of turnover.
 The UK has an estimated 5% share of the global market.
 In Europe, by patent applications submitted under the Patent Cooperation Treaty, the UK is third, second to Germany and France but seventh in the world.

 Employment

 Around 8,800 people in the UK are directly employed in biotechnology, so it is not a labour-intensive industry.
 Other spending by British biotechnology companies supports around 11,000 other workers indirectly.
 The average income for a worker in the British industry is around £48,000; in London, this is £70,000.
 Employment is most found in London, South East England, North West England and Scotland.